Linear inverse problems with nonnegativity constraints: singularity of optimisers

-We make the only regularity assumption that $A$ is continuous in the weak-$\ast$ topology.
-From~\cite[Proposition 3.14]{Brezis2010}, this forces $A$ to be of the form where the $a_i$ are elements of $\mathcal{C}(K)$.
-This covers the case of PET~\cite{Mair1996, Verdier2020} and more generally the setting of Hilbert--Schmidt operators: if the underlying operator in infinite dimension is of the form for some smooth kernel $k \in \mathcal{C}(K \times K)$, the operator $A$ typically is obtained from a sampling for $\ndet$ points $x_i \in K$ or integrating the kernel over some subdomains $\Omega_i \subset K$, namely
+The only assumption we make on $A$ is that it is continuous in the weak-$\ast$ topology.
+From~\cite[Proposition 3.14]{Brezis2010}, this implies that $A$ is of the form where the \emph{detector functions} $a_i$ are elements of $\mathcal{C}(K)$.
+This covers the case of PET~\cite{Mair1996, Verdier2020} and more generally the setting of kernel operators: if the underlying operator in infinite dimension is of the form for some smooth kernel $k \in \mathcal{C}(K \times K)$, the operator $A$ typically is obtained from a sampling for $\ndet$ points $x_i \in K$ or integrating the kernel over some subdomains $\Omega_i \subset K$, namely